balima78/these-R-nice/README.md

 - [ttt - Formatted tables the easy way](https://github.com/benjaminrich/ttt) - {ttt} stands for "The Table Tool" (or, if you prefer "Tables!
 Tables!
 Tables!").
 It allows you to creates structured, formatted HTML tables in a flexible and convenient way ([vignette](https://benjaminrich.github.io/ttt/vignettes/ttt-intro.html)).
 - [printr](https://cran.r-project.org/web/packages/printr/vignettes/printr.html) - The {printr} package is a companion package to knitr.
 - [stargazer](https://cran.r-project.org/web/packages/stargazer/vignettes/stargazer.pdf) -  an R package that creates well-formatted regression tables, with multiple models side-by-side, as well as for summary statistics tables, data frames, vectors and matrices.
+- [reactable](https://glin.github.io/reactable/index.html) -Interactive data tables for R, based on the React Table library and made with reactR.
+- [reactablefmtr](https://kcuilla.github.io/reactablefmtr/index.html) - The {reactablefmtr} package streamlines and enhances the styling and formatting of tables built with the {reactable} R package.
+The {reactablefmtr} package provides many conditional formatters that are highly customizable and easy to use.
+- [modelsummary](https://vincentarelbundock.github.io/modelsummary/index.html) - {modelsummary} creates tables and plots to summarize statistical models and data in `R`.
 - [tableone](https://cran.r-project.org/web/packages/tableone/) - Create 'Table 1' to Describe Baseline Characteristics with or without Propensity Score Weights
 - [table1](https://cran.r-project.org/web/packages/table1/) - Create HTML tables of descriptive statistics, as one would expect to see as the first table (i.e. "Table 1") in a medical/epidemiological journal article.